 Honey is a sweet liquid substance made by honey bees from mainly plant nectar.
 Stored inside the hive for use when needed, a colony produces a lot of honey.

 This natural sugar is ideal for sweetening your morning cup of coffee or tea.
-Many cooking recipes use honey as an ingredient instead of regular sugar.
+It can be used in cooking as an ingredient instead of regular sugar.
 But the uses for honey go far beyond the dinner table.

 If honey is stored properly, it never spoils.
 This makes it a perfect staple to keep in the pantry.
 In addition, honey is a traditional treatment for coughs and colds and used for honey burn salves in wound care.

 One of the easiest ways to help bees is by practicing bee friendly gardening.
 Bee gardens are not much different than a traditional garden.
 They should include flowers for bees that provide food and shelter.
 A safe water source for bees also attracts pollinators to the garden.

 Choose bee friendly trees, or shrubs that bees like.
 Consider all the needs of bees and other area pollinators.
 When designing your bee friendly garden, provide wide pathways to help prevent bee stinging situations.
 Also, a few cute bee crafts will add a whimsical touch to the whole endeavor.
 Everyone can share in the beauty of the garden.

 Ultimate Beginner Beekeeping Book